The Best Colosseum Tour in Rome? Our Walks of Italy Experience

 There’s something spectacular about marveling at the ancient architecture and walking the same cobblestone paths (well, sort of the same, anyway) as figures like Julius Caesar did two thousand years ago.

-You’re probably wondering what the best way to experience the Colosseum is, and I have some good news for you.
+You’re probably wondering about the best way to experience the Colosseum, and I have some good news for you.
 Answering that question is exactly why I wrote this review.

 Can you tell which one I’d recommend based on the descriptions I gave?